Overview of CSR Communication

 mutual understanding and encouraging collaborative value creation.

-- In an effort to enhance accessibility we have published the details contained in CSR Communication Report 2019 on our CSR website as well as in PDF format.
+- In an effort to enhance accessibility, we have disclosed the details contained in CSR Communication Report 2020 on our CSR website.

-- The CSR Communication Report 2019 in PDF format will be released by the end of September 2019.
+- The CSR Communication Report 2020 in PDF format will not be released.

 - Initiatives to improve corporate value through social responsibility

-In the Top Commitment, Group CEO & President Kengo Sakurada, as the organization’s most senior decision-maker, offers a description of initiatives being taken to improve corporate value and plans for future growth.
+In the Top Commitment, Group CEO & President Kengo Sakurada, as the organization’s most senior decision-maker, offers a description of Value Creation Story for realization of “A Theme Park for Security, Health & Wellbeing” and the Sompo Group’s strengths, and plans for future growth.
 He indicates the processes for creating value and sets a roadmap for a sustainable society and Group growth.

 - Initiatives for Sustainable Development Goals (SDGs)

-We publish a dialogue regarding realizing a sustainable society and growth through ESG Investment.
-The participants of the dialogue were four, Hideto Kawakita, CEO of the International Institute for Human, Organization and the Earth (IIHOE) and Publisher of Socio Management Review, as a representative of civil society organizations and Nobuhiro Kojima, President and CEO, Sompo Asset Management.
+We publish a dialogue regarding “Changing the Future of Nursing Care ― Tackling Social Challenges the Sompo Care Way” .
+The participants of the dialogue were Hideto Kawakita, CEO of the International Institute for Human, Organization and the Earth (IIHOE) and Publisher of Socio Management Review, as a representative of civil society organizations and Satoshi Kasai, Chief Executive Officer at Sompo Care Inc. and CEO of Nursing Care & Healthcare Business, Sompo Holdings, Inc.

 - Initiatives based on the latest social trends and our strengths